AnChangNice/oled_display_gui/README.md

 ## Video Mode & Screen Mode

  Please watch the [demo video](https://www.bilibili.com/video/BV1v7411A7sF/ "OLED GUI Demo | 上位机工具").

+# How it works

+ Please referance to [this article](https://zhuanlan.zhihu.com/p/113066072 "OLED ToolBox, bad apple上位机 - Chang An的文章 - 知乎 ").

 # Hardware:
 - STM32F103CET6 Blue Pill
 - OLED_12864_SSD1306 with IIC interface, or you could port to other screen interfaces.